 Dryden was arguably in the prime of his career when he hung up the skates in 1979.
-But it was not the game’s physical toll that caused him to walk away from hockey; it was his motivation to excel in other fields.
+But it was not the game’s physical toll that caused him to walk away from hockey; it was his desire to excel in other fields.
 It was always clear that Dryden was an intellectual first and an athlete second.
-He even wrote his first book and attained his law degree from McGill University while playing for the Canadiens.

 “I think Ken Dryden is a genius.
 He can do everything he sets out to do.
 He is one of the best writers I have ever read … If he wanted to be one of the best lawyers around, he could be that.
 If he wanted to be one of the best politicians around, he could be that.
 When he puts his mind to doing something, whether it’s on the ice, off the ice, nobody does it like Ken Dryden.”